personalrobotics/kinfu_ros/README.md

 This also means the project will probably no longer work in Windows.

 The project has been tested with two ROS cameras so far.
 It seems to work with a [structure sensor](http://structure.io/developers), for instance.
-It should work with any sensor that provides a dense depth map with unsigned 16 bit millimeter depth images.
+It should work with any sensor that provides a dense depth map with unsigned 16 bit millimeter depth images (an image of the structure io sensor being used to run `kinfu` is shown below).
+With `depth_image_proc` it might even be possible for it to work with stereo cameras.

 ![](https://raw.githubusercontent.com/personalrobotics/kinfu_ros/master/fusion_structureio.png)